favna/docker-workshop/exercise_4/README.md

 So if we add containers to this network, they are allowed to communicate with each other, while still being isolated from the outside world.

+If a network is defined in the compose file it is automatically started when you first start a service in that compose file, you may have already noticed this when you started the postgres container.

 ## Step 4: Adding the database connection